liuweiming1997/liuweiming1997/README.md

 - 👋 Hi, I’m @liuweiming1997
-- 👀 I’m interested in Python/Automation/Any Freamwork
+- 👀 I’m interested in Python/Automation/React/Dag Freamwork
-- 🌱 I’m currently learning golang/it`s fucking IDE
 - 📫 How to reach me: 13602805326

 <!---